ZubairMartin/BalekaFilesV2/README.md

   a.
 Find max Kp and Kd from impedence control <br />
   b.
 Adjust BW using R-Link if needed
 2. Padding on robot
-3. Raibert Control:
+3. Raibert Control: <br />
-  a. redo foot detection
+  a. redo foot detection <br />
   b.
-Update stance time correctly from .matfile run
+Update stance time correctly from .matfile run <br />
   c.
 Update zeroing angle detection
 4. Center point on upper links
 5. Adjust CAN read and write files correctly - have a single function